 SOY: In March 1999, researchers at the York Laboratory discovered that reactions to soy had skyrocketed by 50% over the year before, which corresponded with the introduction of genetically-modified soy from the US.
 It was the first time in 17 years that soy was tested in the lab among the top ten allergenic foods.”

-For a full accounting of the dangers of genetically modified ingredients, read Nathan Batalion’s article Fifty Harmful Effects Of GM Foods.
+For a full accounting of the dangers of GM foods, read Nathan Batalion’s article Fifty Harmful Effects Of GM Foods.